 Global glitch: Swaths of internet go down after cloud outage

-LONDON (AP) — Multiple websites went offline briefly across the globe Tuesday after an outage at the cloud service company Fastly, revealing how critical a handful of companies running the internet’s plumbing have become.
+LONDON (AP) — Dozens of websites briefly went offline around the globe Tuesday, including CNN, The New York Times and Britain’s government home page, after an outage at the cloud computing service Fastly, illustrating how vital a small number of behind-the-scenes companies have become to running the internet.

-Dozens of sites including the New York Times, CNN, some Amazon sites, Twitch, Reddit, the Guardian, and the U.K. government’s home page, could not be reached.

-In Asia, cities like Hong Kong and Singapore were also affected, with users unable to access the CNN website.
-In China, where most foreign media websites are blocked, there was little discussion on the outage on social media platforms such as Weibo.
+The sites that could not be reached also included some Amazon pages, the Financial Times, Reddit, Twitch and The Guardian.

-Still, all major futures markets in the U.S. dipped sharply minutes after the outage hit almost exactly a month after a cyberattack that caused the operator of the largest fuel pipeline in the U.S to halt its operations.
+Still, major futures markets in the U.S. dipped sharply minutes after the outage, which came a month after a cyberattack forced the shutdown of the biggest fuel pipeline in the U.S.

+Fastly is a content-delivery network, or CDN.
+It provides vital but behind-the-scenes cloud computing “edge servers” to many of the web’s popular sites.
+These servers store, or “cache,” content such as images and video in places around the world so that it is closer to users, allowing them to fetch it more quickly and smoothly.

+Fastly says its services mean that a European user going to an American website can get the content 200 to 500 milliseconds faster.

-Internet traffic measurement by Kentik show that Fastly began to recover from the outage roughly an hour after it struck at mid-morning European time – and before most Americans were awake.
+Internet traffic measurement by Kentik showed that Fastly began to recover from the outage roughly an hour after it struck at mid-morning European time, before most Americans were awake.

 “Looks like it is slowly coming back,” said Doug Madory, an internet infrastructure expert at Kentik.
 He said “it is serious because Fastly is one of the world’s biggest CDNs and this was a global outage.”

-Fastly is a content-delivery network.
-It provides vital but behind-the-scenes cloud computing “edge servers” to many of the web’s popular sites.
-These servers store, or “cache,” content such as images and video in places around the world so they are closer to users, allowing them to fetch it more quickly and smoothly instead of having to access the site’s original server.
-Fastly says its services mean that a European user going to an American website can get the content from 200 to 500 milliseconds faster.
+Fastly stock jumped more than 6% by midday as investors shrugged off the problem.

-The impact of Fastly’s trouble highlights the relative fragility of the internet’s current architecture given its heavy reliance on Big Tech companies – such as Amazon’s AWS cloud services – as opposed to a more decentralized model.
+The impact of Fastly’s trouble highlights the relative fragility of the internet’s architecture given its heavy reliance on Big Tech companies — such as Amazon’s AWS cloud services — as opposed to a more decentralized array of companies.

 “Even the biggest and most sophisticated companies experience outages.
-But they can also recover fairly quickly,” said Madory.
+But they can also recover fairly quickly,” Madory said.

-Down Detector, which tracks internet outages, posted reports on dozens of sites going down and said “there may be a widespread outage at Fastly.”
+Down Detector, which tracks internet outages, posted reports on dozens of sites going down.

 Frank Bajak in Boston and Zen Soo in Hong Kong contributed to this report.